-Preheat oven to 425 degrees.
+Preheat oven to 400°F degrees.
 Lightly coat a large rimmed baking sheet with cooking spray.

-In a small bowl, combine garlic powder, onion powder, Kosher salt, ground black pepper and Italian seasoning.
+In a small bowl, combine the garlic powder, onion powder, Kosher salt, pepper and Italian seasoning.

-In a separate bowl, toss all vegetables in a large mixing bowl with red wine vinegar and sprinkle with salt and pepper.
+In a separate bowl, toss carrots, brussels sprouts and potatoes in a large mixing bowl with red wine vinegar and sprinkle with salt and pepper.

 Remove and allow to rest for a few minutes before cutting.
 Spoon juices in the aluminum foil boat over tenderloin.
-Serve over Long Grain & Wild Rice.
+Serve over your favorite starch.

 If you've tried this recipe, come back and let us know how it was in the comments or ratings.

 Pork tenderloins are generally fairly small and tapered, you can easily make 2 1-pound pork tenderloins and double the spice mixture.
 Use a larger baking sheet, but the total cook time will remain the same.